3. Interactions of the dopaminergic brain areas.

 - 3.5.
 Dopamine and functional connectivity

 - 3.6.
-Dopamine elements in different brain areas
+Dopamine elements in different areas of the brain

 3.1.
-Nucleus accumbens as a control center between emotion and action
+Nucleus accumbens as the control center between emotion and action

-The nucleus accumbens (part of the striatum) is the central circuit in the “translation” of limbic information into motor responses.
+The nucleus accumbens (part of the striatum) is the central control center for the “translation” of limbic information into motor responses.

-The PFC receives information from sensory and limbic brain areas and in turn projects to the nucleus accumbens, promoting goal-directed action.
+The PFC receives information from the sensory and limbic areas of the brain and in turn projects it to the nucleus accumbens, thereby promoting goal-oriented action.

-The medial area of the PFC (mPFC) modulates dopaminergic and cholinergic neurons in the brainstem, basal forebrain, and septum that send to the nucleus accumbens and the amygdala and hippocampus in the limbic system, thereby influencing their activity.
-The amygdala sends emotional information glutamatergically to the nucleus accumbens, and the hippocampus sends contextual information glutamatergically to the nucleus accumbens.
+The medial part of the PFC (mPFC) modulates dopaminergic and cholinergic neurons in the brainstem, basal forebrain and septum, which send information to the nucleus accumbens as well as the amygdala and hippocampus in the limbic system, thereby influencing their activity.
+The amygdala sends emotional information glutamatergically to the nucleus accumbens, the hippocampus sends contextual information glutamatergically to the nucleus accumbens.

-The PFC thus controls cognitive and executive processes based on motivation, emotion, learning, or memory.123
+The PFC thus controls cognitive and executive processes that are based on motivation, emotion, learning or memory.123

 3.2.
-The dopamine seesaw between PFC and subcortical regions (including striatum)
+The dopamine seesaw between PFC and subcortical regions (e.g. striatum)

-High dopamine levels in the PFC cause decreased dopamine levels in subcortical regions and vice versa.
+High dopamine levels in the PFC cause reduced dopamine levels in subcortical regions and vice versa.

 The PFC is glutamatergically activated by the amygdala and hippocampus in relation to the assessment of a situation for its danger potential.
-Glutamatergic efferents from the mPFC influence tonic dopamine release in the nucleus accumbens via presynaptic contacts on dopaminergic nerve endings.
+Glutamatergic efferents from the mPFC influence the tonic release of dopamine in the nucleus accumbens via presynaptic contacts on dopaminergic nerve endings.

-The basolateral amygdala is dopaminergically informed by the PFC of its stress responses, and the amygdala is also dopaminergically addressed by the ventral tegmentum in a stress-dependent manner.4
+The basolateral amygdala is informed dopaminergically by the PFC about its stress reactions, whereby the amygdala is also addressed dopaminergically by the VTA in a stress-dependent manner.4

-The mPFC projects directly and indirectly via the pedunculopotent tegmental nucleus to the ventral tegmentum (VTA), which is the main source of dopamine in the nucleus accumbens.15
+The mPFC projects directly and indirectly via the pedunculopotine tegmental nucleus into the ventral tegmentum (VTA), which is the main source of dopamine in the nucleus accumbens.15

 Loss of excitatory influence on dopaminergic neurons of the VTA appears to reduce tonic dopamine release in the nucleus accumbens, which in turn leads to sensitization of subcortical dopamine receptors (upregulation).
-Lesions of the medial PFC-at any age-increase subcortical dopaminergic activity, especially in the nucleus accumbens in the striatum, causing behavioral deficits in addition to biochemical changes.6789
+Lesions of the medial PFC - regardless of age - increase subcortical dopaminergic activity, especially in the nucleus accumbens in the striatum, which causes biochemical changes as well as behavioral deficits.6789

 -